Have you started preparing for Black Friday yet?

 Black Friday is the day when consumers expect to save big – so make sure your customers know just how big your savings are this year.

 Better yet, do it in the channels your target audience likes to spend most of their time for maximum impact.

 - Blog about it.
 Create a blog post offering a sneak peek at the season’s discounts, and link to the article from your newsletters and social media accounts.

 - Update your PPC campaigns.
 Paid ads can be powerful at driving traffic to your website.
-Make sure you start preparing in advance and check that you’re targeting the right keywords for the best results.
+Make sure you start preparing in advance, update your website and check that you’re targeting the right keywords for the best results.

 - Revamp your landing page.
 Redesign your shop front or create a special Black Friday landing page.
 With a website builder like Zyro, it’ll be fast and easy.

 2. Add a free gift to every order

 Got a bunch of branded canvas bags lying around?